-Illustrated above are pencil beam scanning components that Pyramid is supplying to the Francis H Burr Proton Therapy Center at Massachusetts General Hospital to enhance the treatment and research capabilities of their fixed beamline treatment room.
-The equipment includes ionization chambers for real-time beam tracking, scanning magnet system, power amplifiers, beam position monitor, beam path and an integrated signal measurement and control electronics suite.
-The room also allows automated switching to double scattering mode, and thus provides a unique facility.
+The pencil beam scanning components shown above are some new developments for the Francis H Burr Proton Therapy Center at Massachusetts General Hospital, a world-leading center for the use and advancement of proton therapy.
+The equipment includes ionization chambers for real-time beam tracking, scanning magnet system, beam position monitors, low-scattering beam path and integrated signal measurement and control electronics.

 The annual PTCOG conference is the premier scientific forum for developments in particle therapy.
 Pyramid, together with collaborators from MGH, Harvard University and industry, has presented new developments at this meeting.